abte-1/shoes/README.md

 This site was created by a developer who chargers no fee for creating websites for people. untill he reaches his 20th websute he will charge no fee.
 This is currently his 10th site.
+To reach him mail him at abrahamterkphe419@gmail.com